bill-of-materials/awesome-minitel/readme.md

 ### Server side

 Minitel server implementations.
-The idea of these projects to serve content (VDT pages, text, other...) to clients (software running on a companion board/computer next to the Minitel, or on the Minitel directly).
-Depending on your client and the way the client is able to fetch content, some of these projects may or may not be suitable.
+The idea of these projects is to serve content (VDT pages, text, other...) to clients (software running on a companion board/computer next to the Minitel or on the Minitel directly).
+Depending on your client and the way the client is able to fetch content, some of these projects may or may not be suitable for you.

 Most of the time, these projects are meant to work with Websockets, Telnet, SSH, or natively on a X.25 network.